-The genesis of creation of a dedicated platform in the form of Fairchem Speciality Limited is to capitalise on the opportunities in the Indian speciality chemical structure.
+The genesis of creation of a dedicated platform in the form of Fairchem Organics Limited is to capitalise on the opportunities in the Indian speciality chemical structure.

 In November 2015, Fairfax (India) Holdings Corporation (FIH) – investment arm of Fairfax Group incorporated in Canada and managing over USD 45 billion in assets - acquired about 45% of the equity capital in erstwhile Adi Finechem Limited (AFL), listed on the Indian bourses.
 Equity shares were acquired in a secondary market transaction from the existing promoter-shareholders of AFL.
 Mr. Nahoosh Jariwala, Founder and Managing Director and Utkarsh Shah, Chairman of AFL continued to lead the Company in their respective positions.